geusebi/zabbixbackup/README.md

 # Zabbix backup python script

-*EXPERIMENTAL: DO NOT USE IN PRODUCT*
+*EXPERIMENTAL: DO NOT USE IN PRODUCTION*

 ## Install
 ```